gauthma/LaTeX/docs/README.md

 My LaTeX setup
 ===

-These are the templates I use for most of my interactions with LaTeX:
+These are the templates I use for most of my interactions with LaTeX (there are PDF examples for each in the `build/` dir):

 - `bare.tex`: A very simple template, that I use for what one might dub "quick notes".